hashgraph/hedera-nft-sdk/README.md

 The class methods can be directly invoked to perform metadata validation.

-1. `validateSingleMetadataObject` - Validates a single NFT metadata object against the Token Metadata JSON V2 schema.
+1. `validateSingleMetadataObject` - Validates a single NFT metadata object against the token metadata schema.

 ### Usage